 Leak Inspection:

-Technicians should check for leaks, especially in the piping system of the heat pump.
-Leaks can reduce efficiency and jeopardize system reliability.
+Technicians should check for leaks, particularly in the piping system of the heat pump.
+Leaks can reduce efficiency and compromise the reliability of the system.

 Inspection of Electrical Components:

-Checking all electrical components, such as wiring and connections, ensures the system operates safely.
+Checking all electrical components, such as wiring and connections, ensures the safe operation of the system.

 Ole Diepstraten